Classical Distinctions

 Memory & Recitation

-Elementary school children are wonderfully ready to receive information, and find memorization actually to be fun!
-Since children are so blessed with this miraculous capacity the classical education focuses on the learning of facts through memorization.
-During this phase of a child’s development we do not take a side track to “expression and self-discovery” but rather furnish their minds with the objective material of thought so fundamental for analytical thinking later on: Rules of phonics and spelling, rules of grammar, poetry, Latin vocabulary, stories from history and literature, descriptions of plants and animals and the human body, the facts of mathematics – the list goes on.
+Children in the Grammar Stage are wonderfully ready to receive information, and they are blessed with a miraculous capacity for memorization.
+In fact, they truly find memorization pleasurable!
+The classical model focuses on learning facts through memorization during this Poll Parrot stage of development.
+We furnish our students’ minds with the objective material of thought so fundamental for analytical thinking later on: rules of phonics, spelling, and grammar; poetry; Latin vocabulary; stories from history and literature; descriptions of plants and animals; the facts of mathematics; and the list goes on.
 The facts of these vital subjects are learned through the art of memorization.
-Students regularly memorize – and recite – poetry, selections from the Bible, mathematical and grammatical rules, and a wealth of facts which raise the foundations of their understanding of the real world.
-Students sing, they chant, and they rhyme, all the while adding to the treasures of knowledge stored in their minds and hearts.
+Students regularly memorize – and recite – poetry, selections from the Bible, math and grammar rules, and a wealth of facts which encompass the foundations of their understanding of the real world.
+Students sing, chant, and rhyme, all the while adding to the treasures of knowledge stored in their minds and hearts.

 Language Focused

-In the classical model learning is accomplished primarily through words, both spoken and written.
-Why not just spoken words?
-Why not just “hands on” learning?
+In the classical model, learning is accomplished primarily through words, both spoken and written.
 Language learning – listening, talking, reading, writing – makes the young mind work harder!
 When reading, the mind must translate abstract symbols (words on the page) into concepts.
-But when the mind is confronted with only images (name whatever screen you can think of) the mind functions only passively.
-When faced with the written page a child’s mind must “roll up its sleeves and get back to work.”
-(Susan Wise Bauer – The Well-Trained Mind)
+But when the mind is confronted with only images (name whatever screen you can think of), the mind functions only passively.
+When faced with the written page, the mind is actively engaged.

 Fully Integrated